ttscoff/bunch/bunch-files/apps.md

 ### Inserting a Pause

-You can pause between files by inserting a file line between key commands containing `(pause 5)` (for a 5 second pause).
-The delay must be a positive integer representing a number of seconds, with no letters or decimals.
+You can pause between files by inserting a file line containing `(pause 5)` (for a 5 second pause).
+The number must be a positive integer representing a number of seconds, with no letters or decimals.
 This is mostly useful if you want to send keystrokes or wait for a URL to load between actions.

 ```
 TextEdit